 - Preheat the oven to 375 degrees F.

-- Next, add the chicken breasts to a bowl with olive oil, salt, pepper, garlic, oregano and lemon juice.
+- Add the chicken breasts to a bowl with olive oil, salt, and pepper.
 Set aside.

 - In a bowl, add all of the filling ingredients and mix until combined.